Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/guid-to-use-ai-kit.md

-# Jaseci Onboarding Guidance
+# Guidance to work with Jaseci AI kit

-In this page, you will find all the basic commands needed to work with Jaseci.
+In this page, you will find all the basic commands needed to work with Jaseci AI kit.

-##
 ### Starting a Jaseci Shell session;
 ```
 jsctl
 ```